+California is notorious for being a place where even a modest lifestyle can cost you a lot of money.
 The state’s pleasant weather and wealth of employment opportunities have led to steady growth in population.
 This, in turn, has caused a spike in property prices, since there is such a voracious demand.

 Planning a move to a pricey state?
 Clever can help!

 Buy with a top agent, find your dream home, save thousands.

 - Living Wage: $31,388 (single adult), $88,056 (family of four)